Document the code

 Classes

-Every class should have a \brief set.
-The class keyword is used to create references in the documentation.
+Every class should have a @brief set.
+The class keyword is used to create references in the documentation (optional, will mostly be generated automatically).
 The brief should contain a short text description of the class which is a single line.

 //!
 Here a more detailed description could be added